anthonygrees/chef_pipelines/README.md

 ## InSpec Pipeline
 InSpec is a framework for testing and auditing your applications and infrastructure.
 InSpec works by comparing the actual state of your system with the desired state that you express in easy-to-read and easy-to-write InSpec code.
 InSpec detects violations and displays findings in the form of a report, but puts you in control of remediation.

-The InSpec pipeline takes the profiles and controls written, performs lint and syntax checks and produces a signed artifact that is consumed by the Policyfile pipeline.

 ### Description
 This pipeline takes an InSpec profile and performs syntax and lint checking to produce an archive that can be used by an Audit Cookbook to validate images, OS's and Middleware.
+It produces a signed artifact that is consumed by the Policyfile pipeline.

 ### Depends On (Up stream)
 - Other InSpec Pipelines (Optional)